AdaCore/spark2014/docs/lrm/source/introduction.rst

-The |SPARK| RM uses and introduces technical terms in its descriptions, those that are less well known or introduced are summarized in a :ref:`glossary` following the sections covering the Ada annexes.
+The |SPARK| RM uses and introduces technical terms in its descriptions, those that are less well known or introduced are summarized in a :ref:`Glossary` following the sections covering the Ada annexes.

 |SPARK| introduces a number of aspects.
-The language rules are written as if all
+The language rules are written as if
-the |SPARK| specific aspects are present but minimum requirements are placed on a tool which analyzes |SPARK| to be able to synthesize (from the source code) some of these aspects if they are not present.
-A tool may synthesize more aspects than the minimum required (see :ref:`verific_modes`).
-An equivalent pragma is available for each of the new aspects but these are not covered explicitly in the language rules either.
-The pragmas used by |SPARK| are documented in :ref:`language_defined_pragmas`.
+all the |SPARK| specific aspects are present but minimum requirements are placed on a tool which analyzes |SPARK| to be able to synthesize (from the source code) some of these aspects if they are not present.
+A tool may synthesize more aspects than the minimum required (see :ref:`Synthesis of
+|SPARK| Aspects`).
+An equivalent pragma is available for each of the new
+aspects but these are not covered explicitly in the language rules either.
+The pragmas used by |SPARK| are documented in :ref:`Language-Defined Pragmas (Annex L)`.

-Readers interested in how SPARK 2005 constructs and idioms map into
+Readers interested in how SPARK 2005 constructs and idioms map into |SPARK|
-|SPARK| should consult the appendix :ref:`mapping-spec-label`.
+should consult the appendix :ref:`SPARK 2005 to SPARK 2014 Mapping Specification`.

-.. _desc_notate:

 Method of Description
 ---------------------